 If you have not already done so, now is the time to review your tax situation and make an estimated quarterly tax payment using Form 1040-ES.
-The second quarter due date is now here.
+The third quarter due date is now here.

 Medical expenses are on the rise.
 According to the Milliman Medical Index, the average family of four on an employer-sponsored plan will spend $28,000 on healthcare in 2018 – a $1,000 increase from 2017.
 Below are some ways you can save tax dollars when paying those medical bills: